 In the model build (training) process, a classification algorithm finds relationships between the values of the predictors and the values of the target.
 Different classification algorithms use different techniques for finding relationships.
 These relationships are summarized in a model, which can then be applied to a different data set in which the class assignments are unknown.

 Classification models are tested by comparing the predicted values to known target values in a set of test data.
 The historical data for a classification project is typically divided into two data sets: one for building the model; the other for testing the model.
-See "Testing a Classification Model" on page 5-2.

-Scoring a classification model results in class assignments and probabilities for each case.
+Applying a classification model results in class assignments and probabilities for each case.
 For example, a model that classifies customers as low, medium, or high value would also predict the probability of each classification for each customer.